Dleifnesor/AI_MAL/README.md

 This command will switch to root privileges, clone the repository, navigate to the project directory, and run the installation script.

+> **IMPORTANT**: During the OpenVAS setup, the installer will generate an admin password.
+Make sure to save this password as you'll need it to access the OpenVAS interface.
+Look for a line like: `[*] User created with password '4a1efbf3-e920-4ea8-aca1-a3824b17ccd9'`.

 ### Recommended: Kali Linux

 AI_MAL is designed to work best on Kali Linux, which has most required tools pre-installed.